ME EN 340

 Learning Outcome

-2. Each student can describe the physical mechanisms involved in conduction heat transfer and use Fourier's law to model the conduction heat rate.
-Each student can apply conservation principles to develop the heat diffusion equation, apply appropriate boundary conditions, solve the heat diffusion equation for simplified scenarios (e.g. lumped/1D/2D, steady/transient, with/without generation) using analytical and/or numerical methods and apply these solutions in appropriate modeling scenarios.
+3. Each student can describe the physical mechanisms involved in conduction heat transfer and use Fourier's law to model the conduction heat rate.
+Each student can apply conservation principles to contrl volumes that result in differential equations, apply appropriate boundary conditions, solve the heat diffusion equation for simplified scenarios using analytical and/or numerical methods and apply these solutions in appropriate modeling scenarios

 Title